pactus-project/PIPs/PIPs/pip-39.md

 ## Backwards Compatibility

 Batch transfers are **not** backward-compatible.
-This feature will be activated at block number `XXX` on the Mainnet.
+This feature will be activated at block number `4,703,760` on the Mainnet.
 Older versions of the software will not be able to decode or process Batch Transfers.

 ## Security Considerations

-TThe payload will only execute if all recipient addresses are valid and the total sum of the amounts does not exceed the sender’s available balance.
+The payload will only execute if all recipient addresses are valid and the total sum of the amounts does not exceed the sender’s available balance.
-The number of recipients is capped at 32 to prevent excessively large transactions that could strain network resources.
+The number of recipients is capped at 8 to prevent excessively large transactions that could strain network resources.